demisto/content/Packs/AWS-SNS-Listener/Integrations/AWSSNSListener/AWSSNSListener_description.md

 * The instance should be configured to run only on HTTP.
 * The instance is using the HTTPS certificate of the server.
-* Please set a user and password (can be global via long running integrations configurations)
+* Please set a user and password (can be global via long running integrations configurations) or local for this integration only.
-* or local for this integration only.
+* If you select "no engine," make sure to click "Save" before testing the instance so that the server can assign a port to it.

 Configuring the subscriber on AWS-SNS UI:
 ```https://<username:password>@ext-<cortex-xsoar-address>/xsoar/instance/execute/<instance-name>```